 Attack Vector

+Supply chain attacks are the most stealthy threat in AI trading.
+Attackers publish malicious packages with similar names on PyPI or npm (typosquatting), or compromise legitimate package maintainer accounts to inject backdoor code.
 Between 2025-2026, the ClawHavoc supply chain attack trend sent shockwaves through the entire AI Agent ecosystem.
-Attackers targeted popular dependency libraries of AI Agent frameworks, embedding key-stealing scripts in installation scripts.
-Since AI trading bots typically need to install many data processing and model inference packages, the attack surface is especially wide.
+Attackers targeted popular dependencies of AI Agent frameworks, embedding key-stealing malware in installation scripts.
+Since AI trading bots typically need to install numerous data processing and model inference packages, the attack surface is especially large.
+While analyzing OpenClaw 360-Degree Vulnerability Scan, we discovered that even widely used AI Agent frameworks can have undiscovered dependency chain vulnerabilities.

 Defense Strategies